Use Your Spent Grow Block for Compost

 - Using your spent grow block as compost minimizes waste.
 Instead of throwing out your block, use all that healthy fungi to fuel your garden!

 - The primary ingredient in your grow block is red oak sawdust.
-Most most home compost piles need more brown matter to balance the high nitrogen level of the food scraps.
+Most home compost piles need more brown matter, like this sawdust, to balance the high nitrogen level of the food scraps.

 - Compost rich in fungal matter hosts more beneficial nematodes which help make nutrients bio-available for garden plants.

-- If it isn't already, remove the plastic bag surrounding your spent grow block.
+- If you have not already, remove the plastic bag surrounding the spent mushroom grow block.

 - Crumble the grow block into your compost bin.